Colin Bradley Artist Interview

 The times today are very different to when I started.
 Concentrating on local scenes and animal portraits would have been my best advice, and even though this still applies today, technology has been a complete game-changer.
 Your artwork can be seen by thousands of people within a matter of days.
 Focusing on popular subjects as I said and putting this work out there in galleries, and online.
 If teaching comes into the equation too, then this can act as great support.

 Learn to draw using pastel pencils with Colin Bradley.
-Join his membership and watch over 132 hours of pastel pencil and watercolour tutorials online.
+Join his membership and watch over 500 classes online.